When Is the Best Time to Buy Car Insurance?

 Life Changes That Could Prompt a Car Insurance Change

-In addition to reviewing your coverage and rate once a year, there are certain life events that can potentially help you save some money:
+In addition to reviewing your coverage and rate once a year, there are certain life events that may impact your insurance needs.
+Here are some life changes that could prompt a change in car insurance:

 - Getting married: Married couples typically pay lower rates than single people.
 Additionally, many insurers offer discounts when you insure multiple vehicles with the same company.
 Even if you plan on keeping other aspects of your financial lives separate, you could save money by combining auto insurance coverage.